nusgsac/nusgsac.github.io/_posts/2021-09-25-gsac-career.md

 ### Q8.
 Can you elaborate more on what our students can expect from the career talks in this upcoming year (AY 2021/2022)?

 The postgraduate career advisory team will be organizing a series of workshops throughout the year.
-There will be Career Development Workshops, Industry Awareness Talks, PG Career Booster Workshops and recruitment events organized throughout the academic year.
+There will be _Career Development Workshops_, _Industry Awareness Talks_, _PG Career Booster Workshops_ and recruitment events organized throughout the academic year.

-Students can start attending this career development workshops and industry awareness workshop as early as your first semester, to get started on their resume and LinkedIn profile, as well as to start thinking about the industry that they may wish to enter.
+Students can start attending this career development workshops and industry awareness workshop as early as their first semester to get started on their resume and LinkedIn profile, as well as to start thinking about the industry that they may wish to enter.
 From the second semester, students can start attending career booster workshops to hone their soft skills and join recruitment events to find out the technical skills and soft skills required to perform the role that they may be interested in.
 This will give students the time to work on any gaps.

-Below are the confirmed dates for the upcoming workshops for this semester.
+Below are the confirmed dates of the upcoming workshops for this semester.
 Seats are limited, so please look out for the emails from myself for the registration links!

 <!-- Insert a better pic of confirmed dates (below) -->
 <figure>